Germán Martínez (Mexican politician)

-Germán Martínez Cázares (born June 20, 1967 in Quiroga, Michoacán) is a Mexican politician and lawyer.
-He was a member of the National Action Party.
+Germán Martínez Cázares (born June 20, 1967) is a Mexican politician and lawyer.
+Born in Quiroga, Michoacán, he was a member of the National Action Party (PAN).

 Martínez Cázares holds a degree in law from the Universidad La Salle.
 Has a Specialty in Constitutional Law and Political Sciences from the Center for Political and Constitutional Studies (Madrid).
 Pursued Doctoral Studies in Constitutional Law at the Universidad Complutense.
 He has given lectures on law and politics at Harvard University and various Mexican universities.
 Has also taught law at the Universidad Anáhuac.